varshan-ms/automated-diagnosis-of-alzheimers-disease-from-brain-MRI-scans/README.md

 - **Fully Connected Layers:** Dense layers for classification
 - **Output Layer:** Softmax activation for predicting the stage of Alzheimer's disease

-## Acknowledgements

-- The ADNI initiative for providing the dataset.
-- Contributors to the open-source libraries and frameworks used in this project.
-- The developers and researchers whose work inspired and supported this project.

 ---

-Feel free to further customize this to better fit your project's specific needs.